-- raise concerns and provide appropriate challenge regarding the running of the Trust or a proposed action where appropriate and; - accept responsibility for their performance, learning and development. - 35.5 All Directors must act in accordance with the Professional Standards Authority's 'Standards for members of NHS boards and Clinical Commissioning Group governing bodies in England' 2012. - 35.6 All staff shall declare any relevant and material interest, such as those described in SO 33 and in the Trust's Management of Conflicts Policy (MF.38).
+- act in the best interests of the Trust and adhere to its values and this code of conduct; - respect others and treat them with dignity and fairness; - seek to ensure that no one is unlawfully discriminated against and promote equal opportunities and social inclusion; - be honest and act with integrity and probity; - contribute to the workings of the Trust and its management and directors in order to help them to fulfil their role and functions; - recognise that all staff are individually and collectively responsible for their contribution to the performance and reputation of the Trust; - raise concerns and provide appropriate challenge regarding the running of the Trust or a proposed action where appropriate and; - accept responsibility for their performance, learning and development. - 35.5 All Directors must act in accordance with the Professional Standards Authority's 'Standards for members of NHS boards and Clinical Commissioning Group governing bodies in England' 2012. - 35.6 All staff shall declare any relevant and material interest, such as those described in SO 33 and in the Trust's Management of Conflicts Policy (MF.38).
 The declaration should be made on appointment to the executive director, clinical director, or senior manager to whom they are accountable.
 If the interest is acquired or recognised subsequently, a declaration should be made via the Trust's online declarations of interest system in line with the Management of Conflicts Policy (MF.38).
 The system will then add the interest to the Trust's Register of Interests. - 35.7 Officers who are involved in, have responsibility for, or are able by virtue of their role or functions to influence the expenditure of taxpayer monies, may be required by the Trust to give statements from time to time, or in connection with particular contracts, confirming that they have no relevant or material interest to declare. - 35.8 If an officer becomes aware of a potential or actual contract in which they have an interest of the nature described in SO 33 and SO 34, they shall immediately advise the Chief Finance Officer formally in writing.
 This requirement applies whether or not the officer is likely to be involved in administering the proposed or awarded contract to which they have an interest. - 35.9 Gifts and hospitality shall only be accepted in accordance with the Trust's Management of Conflicts Policy (MF.38).
 Officers of the Trust shall not ask for any rewards or gifts; nor shall they accept any rewards or gifts of significant value. - 35.10 All gifts and hospitality, other than those that are of clearly minimal value (as determined in the Trust's Declarations of Interest Policy), should be declared via the Trust's online declarations of interest system.
-Acceptance of gifts by way of inducements or rewards is a criminal offence under the Fraud Act 2006 and the <a href="Bribery Act 2010. - 35.11 In addition to SO 33, SO 34 and this Standing Order, an officer must also declare to the Chief Executive Officer or Trust Secretary any other employment, business or other relationship of theirs, or of a cohabiting spouse, that conflicts, or might reasonably be predicted could conflict with interests of the Trust, unless specifically allowed under that officer's contract of employment.
+Acceptance of gifts by way of inducements or rewards is a criminal offence under the Fraud Act 2006 and the Bribery Act 2010. - 35.11 In addition to SO 33, SO 34 and this Standing Order, an officer must also declare to the Chief Executive or Trust Secretary any other employment, business or other relationship of theirs, or of a cohabiting spouse, that conflicts, or might reasonably be predicted could conflict with interests of the Trust, unless specifically allowed under that officer's contract of employment.